coder-clan/whistle-parent/README.md

 Stream</a> to handle event publishing and consuming.

 For publishing, the Spring Cloud Stream uses <code>org.coderclan.whistle.WhistleConfiguration.cloudStreamSupplier</code>
-to read events from a BlockingQueue and send them to MQ.
+to send events to MQ.
+The cloudStreamSupplier uses <code>org.coderclan.whistle.EventSender</code> to create a Flux of <code>EventContent</code>.

+EventService, which is provided by the Whistle, its <code>publishEvent()</code> method will call <code>
+org.coderclan.whistle.EventSender.send</code> to send events directly if there is no Database Transaction (
+@Transactional) enabled,
-EventService, which is provided by the Whistle, its <code>publishEvent()</code> method will put the event into the BlockingQueue directly if there is no Database Transaction (@Transactional), or it will persist the event into the database and use <code>TransactionalEventHandler</code> to handle the event if Transaction is active.
+or it will persist the event into the database and use <code>TransactionalEventHandler</code> to handle the event if Transaction is active.
 The TransactionalEventHandler will put the event into ThreadLocal, and register a callback (via TransactionSynchronization) to listen to the commit event of the current Transaction.
-When the transaction commits, the callback will be fired, it will get events from the ThreadLocal and put them into the BlockingQueue.
+When the transaction commits, the callback will be fired, it will get events from the ThreadLocal and call <code>
+org.coderclan.whistle.EventSender.send</code> to send events.

 <code>FailedEventRetrier</code> will periodically retrieve unconfirmed events from the database and re-put them into the
 BlockingQueue.